Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Sector Breakdowns

 Yahoo 11-sector taxonomy.
 Threshold for reliable inference: N ≥ 30 per sector.
 Sectors below threshold flagged "N too small" and rendered with "—" for win rate, mean return, and median return.
 Aggregate metrics (coverage, overall WR) include all signals in the rollup; only per-sector display is gated.
-Crypto has no equity-sector analog.

 Wyckoff Daily